ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/null.md

 # null {#null-function}

-Creates a temporary table of the specified structure with the [Null table engine](../../engines/table-engines/special/null.md), and according to the Null-engine rules, the table data is ignored and the table itself is immediately droped right after the query execution.
-The function is used for convenience writing tests and demonstrations.
+Creates a temporary table of the specified structure with the [Null](../../engines/table-engines/special/null.md) table engine.
+According to the `Null`-engine properties, the table data is ignored and the table itself is immediately droped right after the query execution.
+The function is used for the convenience of test writing and demonstrations.

 **Syntax**